-After tendering payment in 2019 which SDCWA rejected, in February 2021 Metropolitan paid to SDCWA the same amount previously tendered of \$44.4 million for contract damages for SDCWA's Water

-Stewardship Rate payments from 2011 to 2014 and pre-judgment and post-judgment interest.
+After tendering payment in 2019 which SDCWA rejected, in February 2021, Metropolitan paid to SDCWA the same amount previously tendered of \$44.4 million for contract damages for SDCWA's Water Stewardship Rate payments from 2011 to 2014 and pre-judgment and post-judgment interest.
 In September 2021, following a 2021 Court of Appeal opinion clarifying that its Water Stewardship Rate ruling applies to later years, Metropolitan paid to SDCWA the amount of \$35.9 million for SDCWA's Water Stewardship Rate payments from 2015 to 2017 and pre-judgment interest.
 These payments include all amounts sought related to breach of the Exchange Agreement resulting from the inclusion of the Water Stewardship Rate in the contract price for Exchange Agreement transactions occurring from 2010 until the Water Stewardship Rate was no longer charged in the contract price for Exchange Agreement transactions, beginning in 2018 (See "-Rate Structure" above).
-The payment included \$67.458.1 million withdrawn from the Exchange Agreement Set-Aside Fund (See "-Financial Reserve Policy" above) and \$12.822.1 million withdrawn from reserves (the remainder of the statutory interest).
+The paymentpayments included \$58.1 million withdrawn from the Exchange Agreement Set-Aside Fund (See "-Financial Reserve Policy" above) and \$22.1 million withdrawn from reserves (the remainder of the statutory interest).

-The Superior Court also issued an order finding SDCWA is the prevailing party on the contract in the 2010 and 2012 cases and is therefore entitled to its attorneys' fees and costs under the contract, and to statutory costs.
+The Following the issuance of an order of the Superior Court also issued an order finding SDCWA is the prevailing party on the contract in the 2010 and 2012 cases and is therefore entitled to its attorneys' fees and costs under the contract, and to statutory costs.
 On February 25, 2021, Metropolitan appealed both prevailing party determinations.
 The parties stipulated to \$13,397,575.66 as the amount of SDCWA's attorneys' fees that may be awarded under the Exchange Agreement, in the event Metropolitan's appeal is unsuccessful.
-On March 17, 2022, the Court of Appeal held that SDCWA is the prevailing party in the 2010 and 2012 cases and is therefore entitled to attorney's fees under the parties' Exchange Agreement and litigation costs.
-On March 21, 2022, Metropolitan paid to SDCWA \$14,296,864.99 for attorneys'(\$13,397,575.66 fees award, plus statutory interest) and \$352,247.79 for costs, including (\$326,918.34 costs award, plus statutory interest).
+On and Metropolitan's appeal, on March 17, 2022, the Court of Appeal held that SDCWA iswas the prevailing party in the 2010 and 2012 cases and iswas therefore entitled to attorney's fees under the parties' Exchange Agreement and litigation costs.
+On March 21, 2022, Metropolitan paid to SDCWA \$14,296,864.99 (\$13,397,575.66 fees award, plus statutory interest) and \$352,247.79 for costs (\$326,918.34 costs award, plus statutory interest).